istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 [SOCKS](https://en.wikipedia.org/wiki/SOCKS).
 Since the applications must be configured, this solution is not transparent.
 Moreover, egress proxies are not Kubernetes-aware, since neither pod labels nor pod service account are known to the egress proxy.
-Such egress proxies cannot fulfill the requirement 4, that is they cannot enforce policies by source if the source is specified by a Kubernetes artifact.
-The egress proxies can fulfill the requirements 1, 2, 3 and 5, but not the requirement 4 and 6.
+Such egress proxies cannot fulfill the fourth requirement, that is they cannot enforce policies by source if the source is specified by a Kubernetes artifact.
+The egress proxies can fulfill the first, second, third and fifth requirements, but not the fourth and the six requirements.
 They are DNS-aware, but not transparent and not Kubernetes-aware.

 Let me explain Istio egress traffic control next.